GMOD/jbrowse-components/packages/jbrowse-cli/README.md

 ARGUMENTS
-  DEFAULTSESSION  path to a default session setup LOCATION        path to JB2 installation.
-Defaults to .
+  DEFAULTSESSION  path to a default session setup LOCATION        [default: .] path to JB2 installation

 OPTIONS
   -c, --currentSession             List out the current default session -h, --help                       show CLI help
-  -n, --name=name                  Give a name for the default session, blank on default -t, --tracks=tracks              Track id or track ids as comma separated string to put into default session
+  -n, --name=name                  [default: New Default Sesssion] Give a name for the default session -t, --tracks=tracks              Track id or track ids as comma separated string to put into default session

   -v, --view=view                  View type in config to be added as default session, will be guessed on default, i.e